fkutzner/IncrementalMonkey/README.md

 If the trace was dumped in a run where the test oracle rejected the tested solver's result, the `ipasir_solve` calls are equipped with assertions checking the result.
 In crash traces, oracle data is lost and no assertions are inserted.
+In traces with failure type `invalidmodel` and `invalidfailed`, assertions checking the `ipasir_solve` call results are inserted, but the invalid model rsp. invalid failed assumption settings are not checked in the C++ program.

 ### Broken example solvers